dyka3773/obsidian-notes/Tech notes/Oracle/TRANSACTION_ID.md

 END;
 ```

-This is extremely useful when used in conjunction with the [[Invisible Columns]] feature to track the changes made by a transaction to a table.
+This is extremely useful when used in conjunction with the [[Invisible Columns]] feature to track the changes made by a [[Database Transactions|transaction]] to a table.